-Cardio or aerobic workout is a low-impact exercise program.
-It is a great way to improve cardiovascular health, boost endurance, improve the quality of life, and promote longevity.
+Cardio or aerobic exercise is a low-impact exercise program that can improve cardiovascular health, boost endurance, improve the quality of life, and promote longevity.

 It is suitable for people of all ages.
 Whether you’re male or female, you can do aerobic exercises to achieve better health.

-70 Best Bodyweight Cardio Exercises of All Time
+70 Best Bodyweight Cardio Exercises That Requires No Equipment

-I’ve shared as many as 70 best bodyweight cardio exercises of all time in this article.
-Whether you work out at home or in the gym, you can integrate these bodyweight cardio moves into your workout regime to scale up your fitness level and improve your physique.
+In this article, I’ve shared 70 of the best bodyweight cardio exercises of all time.
+Whether you work out at home or in the gym, you can integrate these moves into your workout regime to increase your fitness level and improve your physique.

 1. Jumping Jack